-- c.
-COACHING STAFF
+COACHING STAFF:

-- Head Coach Ryan Clarke ryan@usscmc.org

-- Coach Terry Wilson terry@usscmc.org

-- Coach Nathaniel Osborn nosborn@thepineschool.org
+Head Coach - Ryan Clarke: email: ryan@usscmc.org Coach - Terry Wilson: email: terry@usscmc.org Coach - Nathaniel Osborn: email: nosborn@thepineschool.org

-- Coach Justin Lewandowski jlewandowski@lucidodesign.com

-d.
-TEAM MISSION
+TEAM MISSION:

-To encourage student-athletes to strive for excellence on the sailing race course as well as in the classroom.
-High School Sailing emphasizes sportsmanship, team work, self-discipline, and personal character to produce outstanding citizens on and off the campus.
+To encourage students to strive for excellence on the sailing race course as well as in the classroom.
+High School Sailing emphasizes sportsmanship, teamwork, self-discipline, and builds personal character to produce outstanding citizens on and off the campus.

-e.
-TEAM GOALS
+TEAM GOALS:

 The goal for the High School Sailing Teams is to practice, train and compete with the intensity required to qualify for the ISSA National Championship events.
-This is to be accomplished while respecting the values and ethics of our sport.
-Individual teams will have the opportunity to set strategic goals each season.

-In order to accomplish these goals, each team will require a strong commitment from individual sailors and parents alike.
+This is accomplished while respecting the values and ethics of the sport of sailing.
+Individual teams will have the opportunity to set strategic goals, and to accomplish these goals, each team will require a strong commitment from sailors and parents alike.

-f.
-TEAM OPPORTUNITIES & SPONSORED TEAMS
+TEAM OPPORTUNITIES & SPONSORED TEAMS: